airbr/2023-AI-Tools/README.md

 ## Commentary: a balanced diet & limits

 The real joy and sweet spot of using this tool is when you get initial feedback from a few prompts that pushes you forward in a direction you were already going.
-Sometimes it just saves you time doing boilerplate, or repetitive coding.
+Sometimes it just saves you time doing boilerplate or repetitive coding.
 GitHub itself heavily markets this aspect that you "Spend more time doing what you enjoy doing".

 On the other side, there is a diminishing return to using Github Copilot for certain uses.
 Many questions cross domains of knowledge and languages, some rely on context and specific information that only you can easily access.
 Copilot is just a tool and it produces a lot of junk you need to sift through and often it simply is not worth it until you have studied more.